A Survey on Point-of-Interest Recommendations Leveraging Heterogeneous Data: A Landscape of POI Recommendation Research

+It is worth noting that, as per definition provided in Section \ref{Types of Recommender Systems}, pure CF RSs exclusively rely on user-item interactions without any POI characteristics.
+However, the most frequently utilized user's historical check-in data in the process of POI recommendation often contains the geographical information about POIs.
+This content is frequently harnessed for tasks such as calculating the geographical distance between POIs \citep{27-m}.
+In this analysis, we classify such studies under the category CF, even when the research simultaneously utilizes geographical information about POIs.
+According to the collected papers, it is evident that recent research is increasingly focusing on harnessing a wide range of side information, including geographical information.
+Studies like those highlighted in \cite{26-m,23-m,10-m,14-m}, which do not depend on any geographical information and solely utilize check-in sequences, are relatively scarce.

-Notably, the advent of neural networks has sparked considerable interest among researchers in recent years.
-Neural network architectures have been leveraged to train prediction models using the user-item matrix, facilitating the generation of personalized recommendations.
-As a result, the adoption of model-based collaborative filtering has witnessed a significant surge, with nearly half of the studies incorporating such techniques.
-The results of our analysis regarding the underlying technical approaches are shown in Figure~\ref{rs_type}.
+Among the categories discussed above, CF stands out as the most extensively utilized approach, demonstrating its prominence in the field.
+A possible reason is that the advent of neural networks has sparked considerable interest among researchers in recent years.
+Neural network architectures can be leveraged to train prediction models using the user-item interaction matrix, facilitating the generation of personalized recommendations.
+Consequently, the adoption of model-based CF has experienced a substantial upsurge, with the majority of CF studies incorporating such techniques.
+More detailed statistics will be presented in next Section~\ref{Recommendation Techniques and Approaches}.